KittyGiraudel/site/_posts/2015-02-23-what-i-learnt-from-writing-a-book.md

 > Our work is never over. &mdash; [Daft Punk, Harder Better Faster Stronger](https://www.youtube.com/watch?v=gAjR4_CbPpQ)

 The last revision I made of the book, just before it went to press, involved not less than 250 editions.
-There is no such thing as "too much proofreading", or even "too much work" on such a colossal project.
+There is no such thing as “too much proofreading”, or even “too much work” on such a colossal project.
 You could work on it forever.

 My advice would be: **plan well, and start early**.
 Don’t be like "6 months is huge, I have plenty of time".
 When the due date comes closer, you’ll regreat not having spent more time on your work before.